Menzo96/libtock-c/examples/dumb_fuzzer/README.md

 libtock-c:
 commit cd3100f82ddb62e92706976f089b29fd64a0aeb4

-The code I started with is similar with this one but with a simple allow system call (see TODO - add file).
+The code I started with is similar with this one but with a simple allow system call (see main_v1.6.c.old file).

 On the application side I get a similar fault: